CodyMcMahon/broodwar2/README.md

-# broodwar2
+broodwar2
-sc2 a shit
+a game by wondercoolowl and tainted